All homes have iPads that can be used to support a regular video call so you can keep in touch with your loved one during this time.

 In terms of activities, despite the challenges faced by Covid-19, our teams are still running a full and engaging activities programme and have introduced innovative ways to keep residents connected with each other to reduce the risk of social isolation.
 This includes making use of our in-house facilities such as our hairdressers and café’s, coordinating 1-2-1 activities as well as safe, socially-distanced group activities to keep residents occupied and entertained.
 We have also been encouraging residents to go outdoors as weather allows whilst maintaining the social distancing rule of 2-meters apart.
 As part of each residents tailored care plan, we are continually monitoring how the policy of social distancing is impacting on resident’s emotional well-being and will provide more support if needed.
 This can take the form of more 1:1 input or more frequent contact with family and friends via a suitable IT platform.

 To book a visit to see your loved one, please contact your General Manager.
 Please note such visits may be temporarily suspended should local government advice change and upon routine testing we find we have a Covid-19 case within the home.
 All visits must be booked in advance by appointment and we can only facilitate a certain number of visits per day for a limited duration to allow us time to effectively clean the area in-between visits.
 All visitors must also complete a health declaration form prior to each visit taking place to ensure their safety and others.
-Please download our guidance for visitors document below for more information.

 For the homes not currently able to facilitate visits due to Government restrictions, our position on routine visiting remains unchanged.
 We are still closed to visitors including family members and friends.